 Elements of a Gothic Novel

-According to Watt's quote above, a Gothic novel is something of an inverted romance, as it tends to see things from the seamy side.
-However, what makes Gothic Literature unique, is not in the type of life it sees and represents but in how it blends the real with the imaginary.
+- Blend of Fantasy and Realism.
+However, what makes Gothic Literature unique is not in the type of life it sees and represents but in how it blends the real with the imaginary.
 This blend produces terror because of the suspense and unpredictability associated with the paranormal and unknown and also makes the characters within Gothic Literature even more realistic than those in novels from other genres.

+- Real People in Unreal Situations.
 No matter how fantastical and insane the situation is, a Gothic novel's characters always react in ways that are truer to everyday responses to these circumstances than the circumstances themselves, even providing natural explanations for what the reader knows is supernatural.
 This is a key element in Gothic Literature.
 Its blend of realism and fantasy means that the characters are developed as true to what they would be in the real world while they are place in situations that are completely unreal.
 To put it simply, Gothic Literature is about how real people react in unreal situations.
 For example, if a monk is offered a deal with the Devil he can't refuse, will he take it or just walk away?

 Features of Gothic Literature